 Sightseeing on South Caicos will take tourists on a hiking tour through the history of the tiny, quiet island without them even realizing what hit them.
 Old buildings and warehouses which once played a role in the salt industry are little more than relics of the past now, but they are great for photographs, herds of wild horses and cows roam near the near-deserted beaches, and numerous species of bird make birding a great activity any day of the week.

-You will discover a handful of beaches to choose from on and near the island.
-Click on the name of the beach to get additional information concerning that section of the coast.
+You'll find a small variety of beaches to consider visiting on and near the island.
+You can click on the name of the beach for more information concerning that particular location.

-Luckily, you'll find a few more beaches on and near the island.
-You can read this page if you'd like to find out additional facts.
+The island and surrounding areas have a few more beaches.
+Read this page if you'd like to find out additional information.

-Another fun idea is to go see some of the more interesting area land formations.
-Fully natural attractions like these on South Caicos are provided directly below.
+Another idea is to visit some of the more interesting naturally occurring land formations.
+Fully natural attractions like these on South Caicos are provided here:

 |Harbour||Cockburn Harbor, Southwestern part of South Caicos|